zheksoon/snapdrag/README.md

 ## Quick Start Example

-Here is the simplest example involving two squares.
-The draggable square carries a color in its data.
-The droppable square reacts to the drag interaction by setting its color according to the draggable’s color.
-When dropped, the text of the droppable square is updated.
+Here is more comprehensive example that demonstrate the lifecycle of draggable and droppable items.
+Usually you need to use only subset of that, but will show almost every callback for clarity.

 <p align="center">
   <img width="400" alt="Simple drag-and-drop squares" src="https://raw.githubusercontent.com/zheksoon/snapdrag/readme-rewrite/assets/simple-squares.avif" />